Aetopia/WindowsBatchFiles/README.md

 # Windows Batch Files Repository
-Batch Files which I use whenever I setup windows.
+Batch Files which I use whenever I setup Windows.

 ## How to run these scripts?
 First, install NSudo;